 Besides its rather shocking claim that hardware would see an enormous resurgence – at the time every $1 in revenue growth for the largest cloud service had resulted in about $3 in revenue decline for the major legacy technology companies – Morgan Stanley noted that “one of the biggest detractors of growth hasn’t been the actual migration of computing to cloud, but rather decision-making around the cloud.”

 This is precisely why cloud is a disruptor.
 It disrupted the natural technology lifecycles to which IT leaders had grown accustomed.
 The prediction by Morgan Stanley coincided with analysts predicting the rise of cloud repatriation.

 Those whispers and predictions have become tangible.
 In some high-profile examples, companies built on public cloud platforms – like Dropbox – migrated back on-premise from AWS, boosting internal growth and hardware sales.

 Cloud repatriation describes a shift away from the cloud and back to on-premise infrastructure.
 The finality of this shift is debatable, as are the motivations for repatriation.
 For some, repatriation is strategic – and temporary – as businesses seek to optimize their cloud and on-premise environments.

 Others, however, are moving back on-premises for more complex reasons, often rooted in ill-constructed migration plans with poorly defined objectives.

-As Mark Thiele, Co-Founder and CEO of Edgevana and Executive Director at Edge Gravity by Ericsson, notes, “Cloud is the correct destination for the correct workload at the correct time with the proper organization and ownership plan.”
+As Mark Thiele, Executive Director at Edge Gravity by Ericsson, notes, “Cloud is the correct destination for the correct workload at the correct time with the proper organization and ownership plan.”

 Why Are Businesses Engaging In Cloud Repatriation?